Chemoradiation with or without Atezolizumab in Treating Patients with Limited Stage Small Cell Lung Cancer

 - Pathologically (histologically or cytologically) proven diagnosis of limited stage small cell lung cancer (Stage Tx, T1-T4, N0-3, M0, American Joint Committee on Cancer [AJCC] staging, 8th edition [Ed.]), within 60 days prior to registration

-- Patients must have received one pre-registration cycle of platinum/etoposide chemotherapy prior to study entry, with study registration required within 21 days from day 1 of the pre-registration cycle of chemotherapy and protocol treatment designed to begin 21 days after.
-If patient has not recovered from pre-registration cycle chemotherapy toxicities, then an additional 14 days is permitted
+- Patients must have received one cycle of platinum/etoposide chemotherapy pre-registration (prior to study entry).
+Study registration must be within 21 days from day 1 of the pre-registration cycle of chemotherapy.

 - Patients must have had measurable disease (per Response Evaluation Criteria in Solid Tumors [RECIST], version 1.1) prior to the required cycle of platinum/etoposide chemotherapy

-- Minimal staging requirements include: * History/physical examination within 30 days prior to registration * Positron emission tomography (PET)/computed tomography (CT) scan for staging within 45 days prior to registration * CT chest/abdomen with IV contrast (unless contraindicated based on kidney function) within 45 days prior to registration – this can be obtained as part of PET/CT if CT imaging is of diagnostic quality ** Note: If contrast allergy exists, premedication per institutional guidelines should be performed prior to obtaining CT with contrast.
+- Minimal staging requirements include: * History/physical examination within 30 days prior to registration * Positron emission tomography (PET)/computed tomography (CT) scan for staging within 60 days prior to registration * CT chest/abdomen with IV contrast (unless contraindicated based on kidney function) within 60 days prior to registration; ** Note: If contrast allergy exists, premedication per institutional guidelines should be performed prior to obtaining CT with contrast.
 The only exception to this is a documented life-threatening allergy * Magnetic resonance imaging (MRI) scan of the brain with contrast (preferred) or CT scan of the brain with contrast (allowable if there is a contraindication with MRI with contrast) within 30 days prior to registration

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0-2 within 30 days prior to registration